By Chris Lane

 6200 Golf Course Dr., 713-533-6713

-Zoo Boo at the Houston Zoo is back again to provide family fun this Halloween.
-Children can dress up in their favorite costume and show it off in the Costume Parade, paint themselves a jack-o-lantern at the pumpkin patch, trick-or-treat at candy booths and enjoy music from a children's DJ.
-The event will be open on Saturdays and Sundays, October 13, 14, 20, 21, 27 and 28 from 9 a.m. to 4 p.m. and on Fridays from 9 a.m. to 1 p.m. on October 12, 19, and 26.
-There will be special attractions such as the Tatzoo Parlor, where kids can get a temporary tattoo, the Monster Mural, where they can paint to their heart's content, and the Monster Mashquerade, where children can sing and dance around the Reflection Pool before joining in for the costume parade.
+Zoo Boo at the Houston Zoo is back this Halloween.
+Children can dress up in their favorite costume and show it off in the costume parade, paint a jack-o-lantern at the pumpkin patch, trick-or-treat at candy booths and enjoy music from a children's DJ.
+The event will be open on Saturdays and Sundays, October 12, 13, 19, 20, 26 and 27, from 9 a.m. to 4 p.m., and on Fridays from 9 a.m. to 1 p.m. on October 11, 18 and 25.
+Special attractions will include the Tatzoo Parlor, where kids can get a temporary tattoo, the Monster Mural, where they can paint to their heart's content, the Candy Cave, where kiddies can feast their eyes (but no other body parts) on larger-than-life pieces of candy, the game stations at the Festival of Fun, and the Monster Mashquerade, where children can sing and dance around the Reflection Pool before joining in for the costume parade.
+Also included this year are the Zoo Boo Mystery Boxes, into which brave zoo visitors can place a hand while trying to guess what the box contains.
 All Zoo Boo activities are included with paid zoo admission.
 Zoo Boo is free for zoo members.
-Regular admission is $13 for adults, $7 for seniors, $9 for children ages 2 to 11 and free for children under 2.
+Regular admission is $14 for adults, $7.50 for seniors and $10 for children ages two to 11.
+Children two and younger will be admitted at no cost.